carlos-gg/digitalgarden/content/AI/AI.md

 ---
 title: "Artificial Intelligence"
-disableToc: false
 ---

+> The expression _artificial intelligence_ is an umbrella term encompassing a suite of technologies that can perform complex tasks when acting in conditions of uncertainty, including visual perception, speech recognition, natural language processing, reasoning, learning from data, and a range of optimisation problems.

 ## Resources
-- The expression _artificial intelligence_ is an umbrella term encompassing a suite of technologies that can perform complex tasks when acting in conditions of uncertainty, including visual perception, speech recognition, natural language processing, reasoning, learning from data, and a range of optimisation problems.
 - https://en.wikipedia.org/wiki/Artificial_intelligence
 - [AtHomeWithAI | Deepmind](https://storage.googleapis.com/deepmind-media/research/New_AtHomeWithAI%20resources.pdf)
 - https://github.com/owainlewis/awesome-artificial-intelligence